pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Retargetting.md

 function is a dummy function on the z88 but for example on the Spectrum +3 this function would be of use.

-Once the above functions are available, the entire z88dk stdio library (including printf etc) is available for use, in addition to all the ctype, string, assert, setjmp, near malloc, some stdlib and the generic math routines - just a little work yields over 100 usable functions!